 Audette Evelyn Exel AO BA (Victoria), LLB (Hons) (Melbourne) Chair Audette is currently the CEO of Adara Advisors Pty Limited and Adara Partners (Australia) Pty.
 Limited.
 She is a Non-Executive Director of Westpac Banking Corporation.
 Previously, she was a Non-Executive Director of Suncorp Group Limited, Managing Director of Bermuda Commercial Bank, the Chairman of the Bermuda Stock Exchange and Vice Chairman of the Board of Steamship Mutual Underwriting Association Trustee (Bermuda).
 She is trained as a lawyer and specialised in international finance.
 She is called to the Bars in New South Wales (Australia), England, Wales, and Bermuda.
 Audette is the Chair of all Adara Development entities globally and is a founder of The Adara Group.
-Audette has been a director since on 27 May 2008.
+Audette has been a director since 27 May 2008.

-Laini Liberman

-BA/LLB (Melbourne),

-Non-Executive Director
+Richard Alan West LLB (Hons) (Melbourne), BAPPSC (Gordon Institute Of Technology) Non-Executive Director